kaaproject/kaa/doc/Customization-guide/How-to-contribute/Documentation-contribution-and-style-guide/index.md

 * Whenever possible, use common English instead of using terminology.
 Use terminology when you need to be particular and precise about something.
 * Provide term definition on its first mention.
+* Link to the Glossary for terms that are in the Glossary.
+For others, use **bold** formatting on the first mention.
 * When using defined terms, make sure you use them exactly as defined.
 Shortcutting only works when it's defined.
 E.g.: "Administrative UI" is not equal to "Admin UI" unless defined so, "tenant administrator" is not the same as "tenant", etc.